 The Assistive Technology Lab offers items to help people with vision impairments use printed materials.

 The Braille and Talking Books Application is for Wayne County residents in need of Braille and Talking Book services.
 People who live outside Wayne County should call the Michigan Braille and Talking Book Library at 800-992-9012 to locate your serving library.

 View the Welcome Letter people receive when they being services with Braille and Talking Books at Taylor community library.

-Library Access Foundation supports public libraries to serve people with print impairments.
+Library Access Friends supports public libraries to serve people with print impairments.